UNESCO Heritage Site of Butrint

 The easily-defended site of Butrint has made it a magnet for occupation for at least the last 3,000 years.
-The result is a kaleidoscope of civilisations, all built on top of one another; Hellenistic, Roman, Byzantine and Venetian.
-Our tour will start with a panoramic drive from the port of Sarande through rural Albanian countryside, giving beautiful views of the Park from the South-East side of Lake Butrint..
-Along the way, the guide will give us an introduction to local history and the culture of Albania.
+The result is a kaleidoscope of civilizations, all built on top of one another; Hellenistic, Roman, Byzantine and Venetian.
+Your Land Adventure will start with a panoramic drive from the port of Sarande through rural Albanian countryside, giving beautiful views of the Park from the South-East side of Lake Butrint.
+Along the way, the guide will give you an introduction to local history and the culture of Albania.
 According to one of the many legends of the first settlement of Butrint, in the 12th century B.C., Helenus, son of King Priam of Troy, after the fall of his city, sailed west to establish a new settlement.
 On his journey he landed in the island of Corfu and decided to sacrifice a bull to Apollo.
 The wounded bull escaped and swam across to the mainland.
 Helenus followed by ship and, taking this event at an auspicious sign from Apollo, built there a smaller version of Troy, giving to it the name Voutrotos, which means in the ancient Greek language "the wounded bull".
 Inhabited since prehistoric times, the area of Butrint has been the site of a Greek colony, a Roman city, a Byzantine port and has fallen under the influence of the Normans, Venetians and Ottomans.
-Following a period of prosperity under the Byzantines, then a brief domination by the Venetians, the city was abandoned in the late Middle Ages after marshes formed in the area.
+Following a period of prosperity under the Byzantines, then a brief domination by the Venetians, the city was abandoned in the late middle ages after marshes formed in the area.
 The present archaeological site is a collection of ruins representing each period in the city's development.
 The excavations in Butrint started before Second World War.
 An Italian archaeological group headed by Luigi Ugolini made their excavations in the period 1928-1939.
 More recently, the Albanian Institute of Archaeology has undertaken the excavations with the assistance of the Butrint Foundation founded by the English Lord Rothschild and Lord Sainsbury in 1993.
 The site has been certified as a UNESCO World Heritage.
-At the site, our guided walking tour will take us through the city of Butrint where we can admire monuments of many different civilizations.
-This will lead us up to the Acropolis overlooking the site and a short visit will be paid to the Museum, refurbished and reopened in 2005.
-Refreshments will be served, before we re-board the coaches for our drive back to the port.
+At the site, your guided walking exploration will take you through the city of Butrint where you can admire monuments of many different civilizations.
+This will lead you up to the Acropolis overlooking the site and a short visit will be made at the Museum, refurbished and reopened in 2005.
+Refreshments will be served, before you re-board the coaches for our drive back to the port.

-Notes: This tour requires walking over uneven surfaces and cobblestones.
+Notes: This Land Adventure requires walking over uneven surfaces and cobblestones.
 Wear comfortable shoes and take a hat.
 A minimum participation is required to operate all Yachting Land Adventures and some have limited capacity.
 All adventures and prices in the SeaDream Yachting Land Adventures program are subject to change.
-Final tour details will be announced onboard.
+Final details will be announced onboard.